nochnik/Golyakoff/README.md

 - Item Categorization: Categorize the scanned items using a machine learning model to gain insights into spending habits.
 - Expense Tracking: Track and manage expenses by categorizing them into different categories.
 - Persistence: Store scanned data and categorized items locally using Hive database for easy access and retrieval.
-- User-Friendly Interface: Intuitive user interface for smooth navigation and seamless user experience.
+- User-Friendly Interface: Intuitive user interface for smooth navigation and seamless user experience.## Data Preparation

+## Data Preparation

+To train the machine learning model for item categorization, the app relies on a prepared dataset.
+The dataset is created by parsing product data from various websites.
+The following steps were taken to prepare the dataset:

+1. The `bs4` library was used to scrape product data from several URLs, each corresponding to a specific category.
+2. The product data was extracted from the HTML using BeautifulSoup.
+3. The extracted product names and their corresponding categories were collected and stored in a list.
+4. The collected data was then converted into a pandas DataFrame.
+5. The DataFrame was saved as a CSV file named `product_category.csv`.

+The prepared dataset serves as the training data for the machine learning model and enables accurate categorization of scanned items.

 ## Technologies Used